 As mentioned earlier, all photographs are of something, which makes up part of the content.
 When you look at a photograph of a bird you know that it is a “bird”.
 That is what Szarkowski calls “The Thing Itself” and is close to what Shore identifies as the “Depictive Level”.
 Many photographers I know can even talk about the season in which the bird was photographed, its gender, whether it is in a mating season or not, and many other fine details about the bird.
 The other aspect of content relates to what the photograph “is about.”
 The photograph, in addition to being of a bird, may also be about the human encroachment in nature, the sublime qualities of nature, the feeling of freedom, and so on.
 This would be what the photograph may “connote” rather than the object it depicts.
 This may be called the “subject” of the photograph.

-“Form” may be a bit elusive since it has several meanings in art.
+“Form” in art may be a bit elusive since it has several meanings in that context.
 One thing that we are all familiar with is the form of, say, a vase which has volume.
 This is to separate form from the shape like a leaf may have, which is the outline of the leaf, or even the vase for that matter.
 In this trilogy, I am talking about the form of the photograph itself not what is in it.
 When you pick up a piece of paper and draw on it some lines, you are creating the “form” of your drawing consisting of lines.
 Form refers to the structure of the photograph as the lines you drew referred to the structure of your drawing.
-The parts of the work that relate to its form are the “formal” elements and it is not the opposite of “informal” in this usage.
+The parts that relate to the work’s form are the “formal” elements and it is not the opposite of “informal” in this usage.
 In photography, there are some fundamental formal elements like line, shape, form (now referring to the volume of elements), tone, color, texture, rhythm, repetition, etc. When they are brought together in the photographic frame that creates a cohesive whole, they cling to one another, they form a sound structure or good composition.

 Technique refers to the way in which the photograph is executed.
 This includes but not limited to the choice of lens, f-stop, shutter speed, color or B&W, the level and extent of processing, the method of presentation, and so on.
 Photographs use and benefit from technique but they are not about the technique itself.
 In fact, when the technique becomes too pronounced it may distract the viewing of the photograph and detract from its vision.
 So one can talk about poor technique both in the sense of sloppy execution of the photograph from conception to print or talk about the excessive and obvious use of a particular technique.
 Both of these will interfere with the perception of the actual photograph.
 The technique should be exquisite yet transparent, serving the vision of the photographer rather than pulling attention to itself.